 During the treatment

-Speak up if something’s wrong
+Speak up if something’s not working

-Different Types of Massages
+Different types of massages

 Remedial and deep tissue